Market Analysts see Carvana Co. [CVNA] falling to $30. Time to buy?

 Sponsored

+Legislation signed into law by Oregon Governor Tina Koteck will result in the Oregon Department of Transportation (ODOT) adopting rules that permit the use of electronic services in vehicle ownership.
+The legislation was introduced in January and sponsored by House Representative Susan McLain, Co-Chair of the Joint Transportation Committee, and passed unanimously in both the Oregon House of Representatives with a 57-0 vote, and in the Oregon State Senate in a 24-0 vote.
+Carvana, the fastest growing used automotive retailer in U.S. history and a pioneer of online car sales, partnered with Chair McLain to lead the effort with stakeholders and introduce the bill.
+The bill paves the way for a significant, digital modernization of ODOT electronic services.

+The results of the trading session contributed to over 9759744 shares changing hands.
+Over the past one week, the price volatility of Carvana Co. stands at 6.15% while the volatility over the past one month is 8.08%.

-Compared to the average trading volume of 27.55M shares, CVNA reached a trading volume of 10590437 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CVNA stock reached $9.76 billion, with 106.22 million shares outstanding and 96.44 million shares in the current float.
+Compared to the average trading volume of 23.64M shares, CVNA reached a trading volume of 9759744 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Carvana Co.
 [CVNA]?